-STEP has launched a resource centre titled “Center for Inclusive Development” in 2019.
-The Center of Inclusive Development Pakistan will prepare transformative disability policy researchers and will serve as a collaborative “think tank” on disability policy through a wide range of activities including independent researches, round table dialogues and research led academic courses on disability inclusive development in collaboration with public and private universities.
+STEP has launched a resource centre titled “Center for Research on Inclusive Development” in 2019.
+The Center for Research on Inclusive Development Pakistan will prepare transformative disability policy researchers and will serve as a collaborative “think tank” on disability policy through a wide range of activities including independent researches, round table dialogues and research led academic courses on disability inclusive development in collaboration with public and private universities.
 Information will be shared in the form of reports, thematic publications and a periodic journal.

 At the same time, it will be a source of information for the persons with disabilities and their families about the services they are entitled and about the available facilities to live a life in the mainstream of the society.